Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Skin/documentation.md

 * _mode_

   * Sets the mode in which input curves are lofted.
-These can be `per geometry input` (which lofts between curves from each separate geometry input), `between geometry inputs` (which lofts between curves in each geometry input), and `all input curves` (which lofts every input curve regardless of geometry input).
+This can be `per geometry input` (which lofts between curves from each separate geometry input), `between geometry inputs` (which lofts between curves in each geometry input), or `all input curves` (which lofts every input curve regardless of geometry input).

 * _loft type_

   * Sets the type of loft that the node will output.
-These can be `mesh` and `NURBS surface`.
+This can be `mesh` or `NURBS surface`.

 * _per_